 Vaginal ring

 The vaginal ring, sometimes called the NuvaRing is a soft plastic ring that you place inside your vagina.
-The vaginal ring releases a continuous dose of the hormones oestrogen and progestogen into you blood stream.
-This prevents the release of an egg each month and thickens the cervix making it harder for sperm to travel through.
+The vaginal ring releases a continuous dose of the hormones oestrogen and progesterone, the same as the combined pill.
+These hormones prevent the release of an egg each month and thicken the cervical mucas making it harder for sperm to travel through.
 It also thins the lining of the womb so an egg is less likely to implant itself.
-The vaginal ring stays inside the vagina for 21 days, after which you take it out for 7 days before replacing it with a new one.
-You are still protected against pregnancy during the 7 day break.

 How effective is the vaginal ring?